Read Mary Wollstonecraft with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Mary Wollstonecraft reasons when the first answer is not enough.

 Your view seems to depend on Rational equality and Education.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Rights critique with moral psychology: she exposes how bad education manufactures the very weakness then used to justify subordination.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.